A lumbar strain is an injury to the lower back. This results in damaged tendons and muscles that spasm and feel sore.

 Nonsurgical methods can cure most low back pain.

-Call your healthcare provider if symptoms don’t get better over the next several days or if symptoms get worse.
+Call your healthcare provider if symptoms don’t get better over the next few days or if symptoms get worse.

 Tips to help you get the most from a visit to your health care provider: